microsoft/WhatTheHack/001-IntroToKubernetes/Student/01-containers.md

 ## Description

-In this challenge we'll be building and running the node.js based FabMedical app locally on our machines to see it working.
-Then we'll be creating Dockerfiles to build a container image of our app.
+In this challenge we'll be creating an Azure Linux VM, building, and running the node.js based FabMedical app on the VM to see it working.
+Then we'll be creating Dockerfiles to build a container image of the application.

-- Deploy build machine VM with Linux + Docker using provided ARM Template and parameters file in the "Files" tab of the Team's General channel.
-Run the Fab Medical application locally on the VM and verify access
+- Deploy an Azure VM using provided ARM Template and parameters file in the "Files" tab of the Team's General channel.
+	- The template deployment will ask you to provide an admin password for the VM.
+The 12-character password must meet 3 out of 4 of these criteria:
+	 	- Have lower characters
+		- Have upper characters
+		- Have a digit
+		- Have a special character

 	- **NOTE:** To ssh into the build machine using port 2266 on the VMs public IP:
     	- `ssh -p 2266 wthadmin@12.12.12.12`
+    	- Verity that docker and Azure CLI are installed on the VM.
+- Run the node.js application
 	- Each part of the app (api and web) runs independently.
 	- Build the API app by navigating to the content-api folder and run `npm install`.
 	- To start the app, run `node ./server.js &`